 FREQUENTLY ASKED QUESTIONS

-No, you do not have to attend Manhattan College to enroll in Air Force ROTC Detachment 560.
+No, you do not have to attend Manhattan University to enroll in Air Force ROTC Detachment 560.
 We have cadets from several "crosstown" schools in the New York City Area.
 Click here for a comprehensive list of our schools.

 • What do I need to do to join?